Born: Sept. 2, 1938 Baton Rouge, La.

-Jimmy Clanton became known as the "swamp pop R&B teenage idol".
-His band recorded a hit song "Just A Dream" which Clanton had written in 1958 for the Ace Records label.
+Jimmy Clanton is known as the "swamp pop teenage idol."
+His band recorded the hit song "Just A Dream," which Clanton had written in 1958 for the Ace Records label.
 It reached number four on the Billboard chart and sold a million copies.
-Clanton performed on Dick Clark's American Bandstand and toured with popular artists like Fats Domino, Jerry Lee Lewis and the Platters.
+Clanton performed on Dick Clark's American Bandstand and toured with popular artists like Fats Domino, Jerry Lee Lewis, and the Platters.